 By popular demand our annual One for the Books! fundraisers return on Friday, May 4, and Saturday, May 5.
-Nine cocktail parties, nine generous hosts, and nine special guests will make this annual event a weekend to remember.
+Seven cocktail parties, seven generous hosts, and seven special guests will make this annual event a weekend to remember.

 Friday, May 4, 6:00-8:00 PM